SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

-scconfig is a graphical user interface which allows to configure all SeisComP modules for which descriptions are provided.
+scconfig is a graphical user interface which allows to

+* Retrieve :ref:`information <scconfig-information>` about the installed |scname|
+  system,
+* :ref:`Control modules <scconfig-system>` and access logging file,
+* :ref:`Import, check, synchronize and remove <scconfig-inventory>` station meta data/inventory,
+* Configure the :ref:`module configuration <scconfig-modules>` and :ref:`bindings <scconfig-bindings>` all SeisComP modules for which descriptions are provided,
+* Access the :ref:`documentation and the changelog <scconfig-documentation>`.

 The modules are usually programs part of the SeisComP system and have two distinct types of configuration:

-1. Modules configuration, or just program configuration (like the :file:`scautopick.cfg` file).
+#. :ref:`Modules configuration <scconfig-modules>`, or just program configuration like the
+   :file:`scautopick.cfg` file.
-2. Station bindings, that are set of parameters to configure how the module will treat a certain station.
+#. :ref:`Station bindings <scconfig-modules>`, that are set of parameters to configure how the module will
+   treat a certain station.
 I.e. Station specific configurations per module.

 The bindings configuration can be done using profiles, or directly per station.